 The northern transept was accessible from three sides: through the aisle, northern portal from the side of the cloister cemetery and from the choir and presbytery.
 In its eastern part, as in the southern transept, there were two chapels.
 They were the only parts of the church that could be crowned with vaults, the others parts of the church were covered with a timber flat ceiling and an open roof truss.
 Each of the six chapels was illuminated by a single narrow ogival window, located above the altar.
 In addition, in the walls of the southern chapels there were niches topped with trefoils and stone niches for church vessels and as a place for a tomb.
 Similar niches and stone basins were also found in the southern wall of the presbytery and in one of the pillars.
 A staircase was inserted into the northern wall of the transept to allow access to the attic and the tower.
 On the opposite side, one portal led to the sacristy, while the other, placed about 3 meters above the floor, using night stairs, led to the dormitory, from where the brothers went to religious ceremonies at night.
 The southern elevation of the transept was crowned with three ogival windows in the gable part, the western elevation with a single large ogival window (decorated by a sophisticated tracery in the 15th century), and the eastern elevation with two small ogival windows located above the mono-pitched roof of the chapels.
 Later in the Middle Ages, the roofs of the chapels were raised and small rooms, accessible from the first floor of the eastern wing of the monastery, were added to the space above the rib vault.
 A staircase in the thickness of the southern wall of the presbytery led from these rooms to the attic above the eastern part of the church.
 During the reconstruction from the end of the 14th or the beginning of the 15th century, the entire church and the eastern wing of the abbey were raised and topped with a parapet based on protruding corbels.

-The courtyard adjoining the nave from the south was surrounded by cloisters, which provided access to every wing in the monastery, and which was also a place of studying and reading books (the northern part of the cloister at the church).
-It were covered with mono-pitched roofs based on stone arcades, formed in the upper part in a trefoil and based on two rows of columns, open to the garden at the inner courtyard.
-In its south-eastern part there is a quadrilateral tank, which is a remnant of the lower part of a more extensive lavabo, that is a place to wash hands before meals.
+The inner courtyard (garth) measuring approximately 24 x 24 meters adjoining the nave from the south was surrounded by cloisters, which provided access to every wing in the monastery, and which was also a place of studying and reading books (the northern part of the cloister at the church).
+It were covered with mono-pitched roofs based on stone, pointed arcades, formed in the upper part in a trefoils and based on two rows of shafts, open to the garden of the inner courtyard (garth).
+In its south-eastern part there is a quadrilateral basin, which is a remnant of the lower part of a more extensive lavabo, that is a place to wash hands before meals.

 The eastern wing was created at the latest, around the mid-fourteenth century, but it replaced the earlier buildings, which were extended about 12 meters to the south.
 On the ground floor in the northern part there was a sacristy, covering the entire width of the southern transept.
 From the side of the cloister, the entrance to it led through a sophisticated semi-circular portal with carved capitals on the sides.
 The interior covered with a barrel vault was illuminated by a single ogival window from the east and an small southern window placed unusual at a slant due to the chapter house.
 To the south of the entrance to the sacristy, a wide niche was placed in the wall thickness, from the cloister side richly decorated with tracery with an interesting pattern similar to “daggers” (indicating construction in the mid-fourteenth century), with an entrance from both the chapter house and the cloister and two side windows.
 Its vaulted interior was used to store books and documents.